• Content Library

 After a journey of four years of planning, filming, and working on the film in post, Chewed Gum is close to completion.
 But, it just needs the finishing funds necessary to bring it to the finish line.
 The funds will help with hiring an editor and colorist to polish the film, as well as hire a composer to score it.

 Vote for Chewed Gum at the DocPitch competition, so they can win the audience award and complete the film.
-The voting period is between April 29th until May 8th.
+The voting period is between April 29th and May 8th.

 Vote at DocLands

 We also asked Alana to share some advice for filmmakers pursuing their own independent films.
-She advises to remain open-minded and flexible, find collaborators (because it’s not a solo journey), and stand up for yourself and your vision.
+She recommends keeping open-minded and flexible, finding collaborators (because it’s not a solo journey), and standing up for yourself and your vision.
 Don’t be afraid of failure because once you fail, that’s an opportunity to grow from your mistakes.
 You don’t need ten feature scripts written to become a filmmaker, you need to go out and film something.
 She also recommends surrounding yourself with creative people.
 According to Alana, the best way to do that is to join Filmmakers Academy, Facebook groups, and constantly interact with others in the industry, or who want to tell a story and learn together.

-One of the major themes of this film is silence.
+Silence is one of the major themes of this film.
 So, if you’ve experienced something dark, please speak up.
 People typically don’t speak up for fear of their safety and how others will judge them.
 Sometimes you have to go into the shadows to emerge and create something beautiful.
 Overall, from her experience until now, it’s been a 16-year journey.
 There were so many years when Alana kept silent and didn’t know how to talk about her rape,

-Alana hopes that the audience will follow her on this journey and see the humanity and the transcendence and growth that can happen.
+Alana hopes that the audience will follow her on this journey and see the humanity, transcendence, and growth that can happen.
 This goes beyond Mormonism and reaches our entire culture.

 “There’s a lot of love for the Mormon church inside of me and there’s also a desire for accountability,” says Alana, “and I think both of those things can live together.
 I’m hoping that that’s what people gather from this film.”